How do you travel with limited paid time off?

 And on that note, bring your own snacks so you reduce the need for gas stop purchases which can add up fast.
 We love having simple options on hand like granola bars, apples, cheese and crackers, and popcorn, plus lots of water!

 The first thing I do when researching a trip is looking up free activities in the area.
-Luckily we love the outdoors and wildlife and those are typically free activities already.
+Luckily, we love the outdoors and wildlife and those are typically free activities already.
 But you could expand your search to free local events, free museums, free walking tours, free tastings, etc.

-Bonus Tip: Don’t Forget About Day Trips
+Bonus Tip: Don’t Forget About Saving Money by Taking Day Trips at Home

 Although it may not feel as exciting as an overnight weekend trip, it’s way cheaper and easier to plan.
-Plus you get to sleep in your own bed after a day of adventuring.
+Plus, you get to sleep in your own bed after a day of adventuring.

 Final Thoughts